easingthemes/ssh-deploy/README.md

 ## Issues

-This is a Github Action wrapping `rsync` via `ssh`.
+This is a GitHub Action wrapping `rsync` via `ssh`.
 Only issues with action functionality can be fixed here.

 Almost 95% of the issues are related to wrong SSH connection or `rsync` params and permissions.
-This issues are not related to the action itself.
+These issues are not related to the action itself.

 - Check manually your ssh connection from your client before opening a bug report.
-- Check `rsync` params for your usecase.
+- Check `rsync` params for your use-case.
 Default params are not going to be enough wor everyone, it highly depends on your setup.
 - Check manually your rsync command from your client before opening a bug report.

 I've added e2e test for this action.